 sudden destruction cometh upon them, as travail upon a woman with child; and

 they shall not escape."
-Essentially, that passage of scripture teaches
+Essentially, it teaches

 that the children of light will experience the day of the Lord as their day of

-suggesting that those who are left behind will experience hell on earth,
+destruction and misery.
+Those who are left behind will experience hell on earth,

 starting on that very day, for when it says that Jesus is coming on the